 There are currently two ways to target an online audience by device:

 Yup, you can serve ads based on the device your visitors are using.
 Why would you?
 Well, desktop users tend to act quite differently than smartphone users, for instance.

-Ads showing on mobile devices are different — obviously screens are smaller, calling for shorter copy, etc. Also, people searching via mobile device tend to have shorter attention spans, which can lead to an entirely different type of ad than you’d serve to a desktop user.
+Ads showing on mobile devices are different — obviously screens are smaller, calling for shorter copy, different placement, etc. Also, people searching via mobile device tend to have shorter attention spans, which can lead to an entirely different type of ad than you’d serve to a desktop user.

 Keyword Control & Relevance